 You can specify how often you want the location data to be updated (i.e. every 50 meters).
 The client matches location data to roads and pathways eliminating routes that go straight through buildings and other weirdness.

 You can even set an accuracy threshold that blocks noisy GPS data.

 Most apps don’t track users when running in the background mode.
 But if you rely on local notifications, persistent geolocation is essential.

 While developing Juvo, we wanted to keep our users updated on the events happening around them.
-Without background tracking, notifications become less relevant when users are driving.
+Without background tracking, notifications become less relevant.

 To trigger background events in iOS apps, you’ll need to enable background location updates in Xcode.
 You’ll also have to change the allowsBackgroundLocationUpdates property of your CLLocationManager object to true.